mahmoud/sedimental/entries/simple_statistics_for_systems.md

 Histograms are massively useful for engineering applications -->

-## Shortcomings and practical improvements
+## Reservoir reservations and recommendations

-Reservoir sampling has its shortcomings.
-In particular, like a thumbnail, it lacks resolution if you're interested in very specific areas.
+Reservoir sampling does have its shortcomings.
+In particular, like an image thumbnail, a random sample lacks the resolution needed to zoom in on details.
 Good implementations of reservoir sampling will already track the maximum and minimum values, but for engineers interested in the edges, we recommend keeping an increased set of the exact outliers.
 For example, for critical paths, track the 10 highest response times observed in the last hour.

-Depending on your runtime environment, reservoir sampling's memory costs can pile up.
+Depending on your runtime environment, resources may come at a premium.
+Reservoir sampling requires very little processing power, provided you have an efficient PRNG, as one can find on almost every modern device running a POSIX operating system.
+But memory costs can pile up.
 At PayPal, the typical reservoir is allocated between 16 and 64 kilobytes.
+Sampling more than hundreds of variables can get costly, but usually by that point you're running into human limits

 # Next steps